bonnienclyde/bonnienclyde.github.io/README.md

 bonnienclyde
 ============
-A small js/jQuery timetracket that saves yoiut time entryes to google calendar
+A small js/jQuery timetracket that saves your time entryes to your google calendar